mortonjt/metadata-ideas/metadata.md

 Follow up questions

-1. Should the `SampleMetadata` object directly subclass `pd.DataFrame` and just add an extra argument for `DataDictionary`, or should it expand upon `qiime2.Metadata`?
-The benefit of subclassing `pd.DataFrame` directly is that it is closer to the pandas api, enabling easier manipulation.
-The con is that it complicates backwards compatibility with `qiime2.Metadata`.
-On the other hand, we could take the existing `qiime2.Metadata` object and port over some of the pandas functions (i.e. setters).
-This will take some engineering work to accomplish.
+1. Should the `SampleMetadata` object directly subclass `qiime2.Metadata` and just add an extra argument for `DataDictionary`, or should it replace `qiime2.Metadata`?
+2. What type of interface would best faciliate column matching between two sample metadata objects? k-nearest neighbors, bipartite matching, or both?
+3. What are good datasets to test this on?
+ASD-meta-analysis?
+Soil stressors project?
+FMT meta-analysis?
+4. What would best faciliate the process of inspecting elements within a spreadsheet?
+For instance, if one wanted to identify static vs dynamic variables, what would be a reasonable interface?
+5. Is it worth interfacing with [OpenRefine](https://openrefine.org/)?
+[Trelloscope](https://trelliscope.org/) in the (distant) future)?